-Blue Jays can be found in many parts of the country east of the Mississippi River.
-Most blue jays are year-round residents, although a few will migrate south for the winter.
+Blue Jays are found in many parts of the country east of the Mississippi River.
+Most of these birds are year-round residents, although a few will migrate south for the winter.

-Blue jays are common visitors to backyard birdfeeders.
+They are common visitors to backyard bird feeders.
+Upon arriving at your feeder, they quickly chase away other songbirds.
 It helps to attract them, with a few trees and bushes.
-Blue Jay’s favorite habitat is open woodlands and the edge of forests.
+Their favorite habitat is open woodlands and the edge of forests.
 They like most trees, except for coniferous trees.
-Also, Blue Jays have adapted to cities and urban environments with trees and wooded parks.
+Also, they are well adapted to cities and urban environments with trees and wooded parks.

 Got an oak tree?
-Then, you are bound to have a pair or two of blue jays visiting your yard, to snack on the acorns.
+Then, you are bound to have a pair or two visiting your yard, to snack on the acorns when in season.

 In the wild, the average lifespan of blue jays is 7 years.
 But they have been known to live up to 17 years.

 Falcons, hawks, and owls are common predators.
-Occasionally, snakes, raccoons, and a few other animals will prey on bluejays, too.
+Occasionally, snakes, raccoons, and a few other animals will prey on them, too.

 State Birds: Surprisingly, Blue Jays are not listed as the official state bird for ANY of the U.S. states!

 Blue Jays absolutely love acorns and peanuts.
+Suet feeders with peanuts is a good way to attract them.
 They are very fond of sunflower seeds and many other seeds.
 They are opportunistic birds, and will on occasion eat bugs, snails, bird eggs, young hatchlings, and a variety of other foods.

 Reproduction and Nesting:

-Blue Jays normally mate for life.
+The birds normally mate for life.
 After a mating ritual, the female selects a male to mate with.
 After mating both males and females build the nest together.
 The female lays 4-6 bluish-green eggs with brown spots.
 The female sits on the nest during the entire 17-18 day incubation period.
 While she is on the nest, the male feeds her.
-After the eggs have hatched, both male and female bluejays tend to the hatchlings.
+After the eggs have hatched, both male and female birds tend to the hatchlings.
 The young birds leave the nest after about 3 weeks.
 The parents will continue to feed the young birds for another month or two.